 Our senior scientists have recently refined the key research themes associated with their respective groups.
 Collectively, this enhances the ability of ithree researchers to increase their impact in the antibiotic resistance, food safety and infectious diseases research fields.

-Director, ithree institute
+INTERIM Director, ithree institute

 Aaron was part of the team that first sequenced and analysed genomes of pathogenic E. coli and he has extensive experience in comparative genomics and evolutionary modeling.
 His research is based on computational and molecular techniques that will lead to a better grasp of the relationship between humans and microorganisms.